 Charitable Income Tax Deductions.
 Donors are eligible to receive an itemized federal income tax deduction for the charitable remainder portion of their contributions to a Trust.
 The amount of a Donor's allowable itemized federal income tax deduction (hereafter, federal income tax deduction) equals the fair market value (FMV) of the contributed property at the time of contribution, less the present value at such time of the lifetime income interests of the Donor's Trust Account income beneficiaries.
 The present value of the lifetime income interests is based on the FMV of the Donor's contributed property, the age (as of the nearest birthday) of the Trust Account's individual income beneficiaries at the time of contribution, the number of the Trust Account's individual income beneficiaries and an assumed annual rate of return for the Trust based on a methodology prescribed in the Treasury regulations.
 For contributions to a Trust prior to completion of the Trust's third tax year, the assumed annual rate of return in determining the present value of lifetime income interests equals the highest annual average of the monthly rate under Section 7520 of the Code for the three years preceding the calendar year in which the contribution to the Trust is made (rounded to the nearest 2/10ths of one percent), less one percentage point (3.8% for contributions to a Trust in 2024).
-For contributions to a Trust following completion of the Trust's third tax year, the assumed annual rate of return used in determining the present value of lifetime income interests will equal the Trust's highest yearly rate of return for the preceding three tax years, as determined pursuant to applicable Treasury regulations.
+For contributions to a Trust following completion of the Trust's third tax year, the assumed annual rate of return in determining the present annual rate of return used in determining the present value of lifetime income interests will equal the Trust's third tax year, the assumed annual rate of return is a determining the present value of return used in determining the present value of lifetime income interests will equal the Trust's highest yearly rate of return for the preceding three tax years, as determined pursuant to applicable Treasury regulations.

 A Donor may designate himself or herself, his or her spouse, other family members or other natural persons living at the time of the Trust Account's initial funding as an income beneficiary.
 In general, the younger and greater the number of individual income beneficiaries designated by a Donor, the smaller the Donor's charitable income tax deduction.
-See the attached Appendix for sample calculations of Donors' charitable income tax deductions as a percentage of the contribution value.
+See the attached Appendix for sample calculations of Donors' charitable income tax deduction value.